umanitoba-cssa/ctf-2025/fr-just-a-class-file/ReadMe.md

-# Just a Class File
+# Warped QR Code

 ## Description

-A fellow detective stumbled upon a clue that is hidden behind a java class file.
-You recieve the file but then your friend went off a tangent saying something about how he was using **Windows** and never specified if the file was a text document or an executable.
-Alas you are unable to open the file and don't know what to do.
+A fellow detective stumbled upon a clue that is hidden behind a QR.
+You recieve the pdf but then your friend went off a tangent saying something about how he was using **Windows** and never specified if the file was a word or pdf document.
+Alas the photo made the selfish decision to not open properly and you aren't sure what is causing the behaviour

 ## Hints
-1. What does Unix and Windows based system do differently when you write a essay and how it stores it?
+1. What does Unix and Windows based system do differently when you write a essay and the next line?

 ## Solution

-Open the class file in a hex editor.
-You will notice that there is extra bytes added where it is not needed.
-Mainly for every newline (\n) it has a (\r) preceding it.
-In hex it is `0D 0A` Simply delete the 0D from the files and win
+Unix based systems use '\n' to let the program know to create a new line.
+Windows on the other hands adds a cariage return prior to the \n (\r\n).
+Windows generally autocorrect itself if it only sees \n and inserts it automatically.
+So it adds \r before \n when it is not suppose to.

-Note: you can use a java class decompiler but change later so you can't just do a decompiler.
+Just create a program that removes the \r and the QR code should show itself properly.
+There are no \r instances in a pdf file so this makes it much easier